 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-This is one of my favorite cakes so I created a new glazed version, Amaretto Pound Cake.
+For a thick and rich glazed try this Amaretto Pound Cake.
 It's rich and buttery with delicious Amaretto syrup poured over the top while it's still warm.

 Pound cake has always been one of my favorite desserts and this is probably my most favorite version.
 The buttery flavor really stands out and the texture of this cake is velvety and smooth with a crunchy crust.
 It's one of the best desserts you can make for any occasion.